Elevated Brownies Recipe | Download for FREE!

 LEARN MORE: Terpenes for Anxiety, Depression, and Overall Zen

-Finding What Makes You Feel Best
+Find What Makes You Feel Best With Elevate Holistics

 At the end of the day, cannabis is all about what makes you feel your best.
-Sadly, not every strain out there — out of the thousands and thousands — will make you feel the way you want them to.
+Sadly, not every strain out there — out of the thousands and thousands — will make you feel how you want them to.
 However, it’s all about a little trial and error and finding out what you enjoy most.

-A great way to determine which strains help you out most is to track both the terpenes and cannabinoids in the strain itself.
+A great way to determine which strains help you most is to track the terpenes and cannabinoids in the strain itself.
 While THC may make you anxious, a certain terpene may also be the cause of this nervousness.

 Pay attention to the terpenes in your strains to see if you can establish some sort of a connection.
 This will help you determine whether or not a strain might be bad for you before you even try it.